Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/roles-permissions-faq.md

 ## Learn More about Roles & Permissions

 Welcome!
-Read on to get answers to your questions about the roles and permissions.
+Read on to get answers to your questions about the roles and permissions in Slingshot.

 ### What are roles and permissions within Slingshot?